backstage/backstage/docs/features/techdocs/getting-started.md

 ### Disable Docker in Docker situation (Optional)

-The TechDocs backend plugin runs a docker container with mkdocs to generate the frontend of the docs from source files (Markdown).
+The TechDocs backend plugin runs a docker container with mkdocs installed to generate the frontend of the docs from source files (Markdown).
 If you are deploying Backstage using Docker, this will mean that your Backstage Docker container will try to run another Docker container for TechDocs backend.

 To avoid this problem, we have a configuration available.
 You can set a value in your `app-config.yaml` that tells the techdocs generator if it should run the